 Upgrading from Oracle Database 11g (or an earlier release)

-Once you’ve upgraded the database to Oracle Database 12c Release 2, use the default adaptive feature settings.
+Once you’ve upgraded the database to Oracle Database 12c Release 2 or Oracle Database 18c, use the default adaptive feature settings.
 To do this, simply don't include any adaptive feature parameters in your database's initialization parameter file.
 In other words, there's no need to set optimizer_adaptive_plans or optimizer_adaptive_statistics.

 Keep it simple!

 Upgrading from Oracle Database 12c Release 1 where patches for bugs 21171382 and 22652097 have been applied.

 These two patches enable an Oracle Database 12c Release 1 database to use the same adaptive feature settings as those in Oracle Database 12c Release 2 (see MOS note 2187449.1).
 There is no requirement to apply them before upgrading.
 They have been provided because some customers want to use the new adaptive parameter settings in Oracle Database 12c Release 1 production environments.

 Oracle Database 12c Release 1 databases with these patches can be upgraded without changing any adaptive feature settings.That's it!

 Alternatively, if you were not using the recommended defaults pre-upgrade and you want to use them post-upgrade, then:

 Upgrading from Oracle Database 12c Release 1 and patches for bugs 21171382 and 22652097 have not been applied.

 If you disabled adaptive features in Oracle Database 12c Release 1 (by setting, for example, optimizer_adaptive_features to FALSE) you should use the new recommended defaults once you've upgraded.
 To do this, you will need to check your initialization parameter file as follows: